xristos3490/wordpress-lamma/readme.md

 1. **Nginx Configuration Backup:** When you install Lamma, it will replace the default Nginx configuration.
 To ensure that your original configuration is not lost, Lamma creates a backup file at `${brew --prefix}/etc/nginx/nginx.lamma.backup.conf`.
 In the event of any issues, you can restore your previous Nginx configuration from this backup.

 2. **PHP FPM Port Configurations:** Running the `lamma php-doctor` command may modify existing PHP FPM port configurations.
 Please exercise caution when using this command, especially if you have specific PHP configuration requirements.
+Also, I have only tested this using FPM port numbers instead of socket files.

 ## Troubleshooting